The number of solutions for random regular NAE-SAT: Combinatorial model

-We will make a definition such that either $\tau_\dir$ is a bipartite factor tree, or $\tau_\dir=\star$.
-The tree is \emph{unlabelled} except that one vertex is distinguished as the root, and some edges are assigned $\zro$ or $\one$ values as explained below.
-The root vertex of the tree is required to have degree one, and should be thought of as corresponding to $h(\dir)$.
+We will make a definition such that $\tau_{\dir}$ either takes the value ``$\star$'' or is a bipartite factor tree.
+The tree is \bemph{unlabelled} except that one vertex is distinguished as the root, and some edges are assigned $\zro$ or $\one$ values as explained below.
+The root of $\tau_{\dir}$ is required to have degree one, and should be thought of as corresponding to the head vertex $h(\dir)$.

-In the context of message configurations $\vec{\tau}$, we use ``$\zro$'' or ``$\one$'' to stand for the tree consisting of a single edge which is labelled $\zro$ or $\one$ and rooted at one of its endpoints --- the root is the incident clause in the case of $\dta$, the incident variable in the case of $\hta$.
-We use $\cl$ to stand for the tree consisting of a single unlabelled edge, rooted at the incident variable.
+In the context of message configurations $\vec{\tau}$, we use ``$\zro$'' or ``$\one$'' to stand for the tree consisting of a single edge which is labelled $\zro$ or $\one$ and rooted at the endpoint corresponding to the head vertex --- the root is the incident clause in the case of $\dta$, the incident variable in the case of $\hta$.
+We use $\spc$ to stand for the tree consisting of a single unlabelled edge, rooted at the incident variable; this will be related to the situation of separating clauses from Definition~\ref{d:free.cycle}.
 Given a collection of rooted trees $t_1,\ldots,t_\ell$ whose roots $o_1,\ldots,o_\ell$ are all of the same type (either all variable or all clauses), we define $t=\join(t_1,\ldots,t_\ell)$ by identifying all the $o_i$ as a single vertex $o$, then adding an edge which joins $o$ to a new vertex $o'$.
-The vertex $o$ has the same type as the $o_i$, and $o'$ is given the opposite type, so the resulting tree $t$ is a bipartite factor graph rooted at a vertex of degree one.
-Let $\dMM$ and $\hMM$ denote the possible values of $\dta_e$ and $\hta_e$ respectively.
-Write
+The vertex $o$ has the same type (variable or clause) as the $o_i$; and the vertex $o'$ is assigned the opposite type and becomes the root of $t$.